דלג לתוכן הראשי

 • Partial solutions work.
 Even a 20-30% reduction in exposure translates to a decrease in risk.
 You do not need to reach zero levels.

 • It is not just personal.
 Policy decisions (public transportation, clean fuel, noise laws, pedestrian zones) are the most powerful tool.
-In this case, the civic voice is also a health tool.
+In this case, civic voice is also a health tool.

 The call is not to move to a wooden house in the forest.
 The call is to stop ignoring exposure and start managing it like we manage diet.

-What should I take from this research?
+What should we take from the research?

 2. Invest in a real HEPA filter.
 A quality HEPA filter in the bedroom and living space reduces indoor PM2.5 concentration by 50-80%.
 Initial cost 600-1500 NIS per device, filter replacement once a year.
 This is the cheapest investment in your brain.